Coronavirus: India’s daily infection tally crosses 3 lakh mark, 491 new deaths recorded

 Kerala registered 34,199 new infections.
 The new cases on Wednesday were 20.07% higher than Tuesday’s count of 28,481 cases.

-Coronavirus cases also increased in Delhi, with the Capital registering 13,785 new infections on Wednesday.
+Coronavirus cases also increased in Delhi, with the Capital registering 13,785 new infections.
 The new cases on Wednesday were 17.98% higher than Tuesday’s count of 11,684 cases.

 However, Mumbai recorded a dip in coronavirus cases.
 The city recorded 6,032 new Covid-19 cases and 12 deaths.
 The new cases were marginally lower than Tuesday’s figure of 6,149 infections.